 1. Proper spelling, capitalization, punctuation, and grammar should be observed.
 Nothing is worse than a caption that is borderline unreadable.

 2. Write short and concise captions.
 Generally, two or three sentences will suffice, with a total of around 140 characters.
-Only add a third sentence if the more contextual information is necessary to explain the image thoroughly.
+Only add a third sentence if more contextual information is necessary to explain the image thoroughly.

-3. Adding the third sentence is a good idea if you want to direct the reader to a detail in the photo that you want them to focus on.
+3. Adding the third sentence is a good idea if you want to direct the reader to the detail in the photo that you want them to focus on.
 For instance, in a real estate photo, you might write the third sentence as, “Note the Baroque-style archway in the hallway.”

 4. If there’s a beautiful story behind the photo, then it is definitely fine to share it.
 The captions of National Geographic’s Instagram photos are perfect examples of long-form captions.
 Their impressive stories add value to their visuals.

-5. Make sure your information in your caption is correct and accurate.
+5. Make sure the information in your caption is correct and accurate.
 This is especially important in journalistic photos such as those in newspapers, magazines, journals, and reports.
 Ensure that professional titles are included, the names of the entities are properly spelled, the location is the right one, and the date is included.
 Double or triple-check your data to ensure that it is correct.

 6. Avoid stating the obvious.
 If the bride and groom are smiling at each other, don’t write that they are smiling at each other.
 The photo already visually shows what the subject is doing.
 Rephrase the caption to reflect the story behind the image.
 Instead of saying, “The couple smiles at each other,” write, “John and Mary share a light moment during a break in their wedding ceremony rehearsal.